Why should I read this?

 - Neckerchief slide—Official metal slide with the Tiger Cub, Cub Scout, or Webelos logo.
 Boys may wear handmade neckerchief slides.

-When a boy first joins Cub Scouting, his uniform will display only those badges that identify his status: the World Crest, the United States flag, Northern Lights Council strip, the red Pack “100” patch, and den number.
+When a child first joins Cub Scouting, their uniform will display only those badges that identify their status: the World Crest, the United States flag, Northern Lights Council strip, the red Pack “100” patch, and den number.
 In time, as the Cub Scout progresses he will earn badges, pins, medals, and other insignia that tell of his accomplishments.
 These items should be added to the uniform only after they have been earned.

 For guidance on the proper placement of all badges and insignia please ask any of your son’s scout leaders for guidance.
 You may also refer to http://www.scouting.org/scoutsource/Media/InsigniaGuide.aspx for a convenient guide for patch and insignia placement.

-Capital Trophy has a wide variety of Cub Scout uniforms and materials for purchase.
+You may consider purchasing your scout uniforms from the Fargo Scout Shop or placing an order online form Scoutshop.org.
 At a minimum, each scout should have a Cub Scout uniform shirt (short sleeve), patches (purple World Crest, Northern Lights Council strip, red 100 pack number), neckerchief, neckerchief slide, blue web belt, and a Cub Scout handbook.
 The uniform should be worn with any dark blue pants, preferably blue jeans.
-If your son is starting out as a Tiger Cub then you may want to purchase the uniform shirt a few sizes too big to allow for room to grow as your son progresses to Webelos.
+If your son or daughter is starting out as a Tiger Scout then you may want to purchase the uniform shirt a few sizes too big to allow for room to grow as your son progresses to Arrow of Light.
+Lion scouts may purchase the Lion t-shirt.

 There sure is a lot of fun things going on at Pack 100, but how much does it all cost?